-Current ratio: Trade receivables and other current assets increased more in comparision of previous year, results in better ratio in current year.

-Return on equity ratio: As a result of restructuring in previous years the average equity was lesser in earlier year so the ratio.
+Current ratio : Trade receivables and other current assets increased more in comparision of previous year, results in better ratio in current year.
+Return on equity ratio : The ratio has been decreased due to decrease in average total equity of the entity.